-I am back and throwing butter into a pan to fry up plant-based breakfast sausages.
+I am back and throwing butter into a pan to fry up plant-based breakfast sausage.

 Additionally, I was doing as much as I could to support my Black community, yet, quickly realized that all of this is a marathon, not a sprint.